 A corporate tax entity which satisfies the residency requirement for imputation purposes for an income year (the relevant year) is able to claim the whole or part of the amount of its FDT liability incurred in that year as a tax offset against its income tax for that, or a subsequent, relevant year.

 The maximum offset that an entity is entitled to claim is the amount of the FDT liability.
 However, this is reduced where the FDT liability attributable to certain debits that arose in the franking account for the relevant year is greater than 10% of the total franking credits that arose in the franking account for the relevant year.
 This is known as the 'FDT offset reduction rule'.
 There are some exceptions.
 See below.

 For certain late balancing entities the relevant year is the 12-month period ending on 30 June - note that special provisions apply to these entities which may affect the calculation of the offset.
-See the fact sheet Simplified imputation: FDT offset for late balancers for more information.

 The FDT offset reduction rule was amended by Tax Laws Amendment (2006 Measures No. 2) Act 2006, which received royal assent on 22 June 2006 and applies from 1 July 2002.
-For more information on the amendments to the FDT offset reduction rule, refer to the fact sheet Simplified imputation: franking deficit tax offset, which is available on our website.